$P$-associahedra: Introduction

-We list some properties and examples of poset associahedra in \cref{sec:prop}.
-For instance, similarly to other families of combinatorial polytopes (including permutohedra and associahedra), each face of $\Ass(P)$ is a product of smaller poset associahedra.
+We list some properties and examples of \posetdash associahedra in \cref{sec:prop}.
+For instance, similarly to other families of combinatorial polytopes (including permutohedra and associahedra), each face of $\Ass(P)$ is a product of smaller \posetdash associahedra.
 When $P$ is a chain, $\Ass(P)$ is combinatorially equivalent to the $(|P|-2)$-dimensional associahedron.
 When $P$ is a \emph{claw} (that is, $P$ contains a minimal element $\hat0$ and any two other elements of $P$ are incomparable), $\Ass(P)$ is combinatorially equivalent to the $(|P|-2)$-dimensional permutohedron.
 See \cref{fig:ass_perm} for two-dimensional examples.

-\begin{remark} The set of tubes is not a \emph{building set} in the sense of~\cite{DCP,FeSt,Pos_perm} since the union of two tubes whose intersection is nonempty need not be a \Pdash tube.
+\begin{remark} The set of \Pdash \pipes is not a \emph{building set} in the sense of~\cite{DCP,FeSt,Pos_perm} since the union of two \Pdash \pipes whose intersection is nonempty need not be a \Pdash \pipe.
 (It need not be convex.)
-Thus poset associahedra are not special cases of graph associahedra or nestohedra.
-One further difference is that in the case of graph associahedra, a tubing cannot contain two \emph{adjacent} tubes, i.e., two disjoint tubes whose union is a tube.
-We do not include this restriction in the definition of poset associahedra. \end{remark} \begin{remark} A different family of poset associahedra was constructed in~\cite{DFRS}.
+Thus \posetdash associahedra are not special cases of graph associahedra or nestohedra. \end{remark} \begin{remark} Our notions of poset \pipes and \pipings differ from the well-studied notions of graph tubes and tubings~\cite{CaDe} in several ways.
+First, \Pdashpipes are assumed to be convex.
+Second, \Pdashpipes of size $1$ are not included in a proper \Pdashpiping.
+(In particular, when $P$ is a chain poset, \Pdashpipings may be more naturally viewed as bracketings; cf.~\cite[Figure~1(a)]{CaDe}.)
+Third, a graph tubing cannot contain two \emph{adjacent} graph tubes, i.e., two disjoint graph tubes whose union is a graph tube.
+We do not impose this restriction in the definition of \posetdash associahedra.
+Instead, we impose an acyclicity constraint~\eqref{eq:intro:acyclic} on \Pdashpipings. \end{remark} \begin{remark} A different family of polytopes associated to posets was constructed in~\cite{DFRS}.
 We do not see any direct relation between the two constructions.
-It would be interesting to find the intersection of these two classes of polytopes. \end{remark} \begin{remark} While we show that poset associahedra $\Ass(P)$ exist as abstract polytopes, we do not construct any explicit geometric realization of $\Ass(P)$ as a polytope with, say, integer vertex coordinates.
-Doing so remains an open problem.
-Another interesting problem is to describe the $f$- and $h$-vectors of $\Ass(P)$ in terms of the combinatorics of $P$. \end{remark}
+It would be interesting to find the intersection of these two classes of polytopes. \end{remark} \begin{remark} While we show that \posetdash associahedra $\Ass(P)$ exist as convex polytopes, we do not construct any explicit geometric realization of $\Ass(P)$ as a polytope with, say, integer vertex coordinates.
+Doing so remains an open problem.\footnote{Note added in 2023: This problem has now been solved in~\cite{Sack}.} Another interesting problem is to describe the $f$- and $h$-vectors of $\Ass(P)$ in terms of the combinatorics of $P$. \end{remark}